andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 ```

 #### Verifying Schema of Combined Tables
-+ Reusing a system view to generate a report detailing the columns of the newly combined table.
++ Re-using a system view to generate a report detailing the columns of the newly combined table.
 ```sql
 select
     table_name -- Name of the table